 If you’re using a different pour-over brewer, try increasing the number of coffee beans a little and see how it comes out!
 You can also try grinding your beans a little finer than usual.

 Espresso shots are typically only 1 to 1.5 ounces, so approximating espresso can require you to worth with a very small amount of water and coffee.
 That’s why it can be easier to make a larger batch at once — if you can drink it, of course.
 You’ll be able to measure using your usual coffee tools and won’t have to mess around with teaspoons.
 Why not invite over a few friends to sample your batch of pour-over espresso?
 You can also freeze leftover coffee into delicious coffee ice cubes.

 We hope this guide helps you understand what you can — and can’t — accomplish with your pour-over equipment.
+You can make a decent pour-over espresso pretty quickly, though it won’t really hold a candle to a great espresso machine.
 Brewers like the Chemex and the Hario V60 can produce excellent, complex coffee with great depth of flavor.
 Even better, they can make strong coffee that approximates the rich flavor of a shot of espresso!
 Enjoy your coffee.